Song Segmentation method for a contiguous playlist

 - It was created a csv file where it was annotated the timings which compose the unique music files on the first two columns (the begin and the end of every song which compose the stream) and on the third one the HMM states which we want to relate.
 The annotation follows these two rule: first one is that the rows were divided in two categories one after the other, to make the library understand the transition between states, second one is the fact that the second type of row (“changing song”), starts 0.5s before the ending of the previous song and lasts for 1s of the following song, to make the machine understand that “changing song” is a temporary state used just for reporting a change in the playlist.

-Output and Accuracy
+Output and Accuracy of song segmentation method

 The overall accuracy obtained by the method proposed is 97%, with worst case 95% and best case 99% over 10 executions, each of them of a 3 minutes stream composed by 6 songs of 30 seconds.